Thorns clinch NWSL’s Community Shield at Reign’s expense

 Brooks tripped Thorns striker Simone Charley in the box, drawing a penalty in the 42nd minute to open up the scoring.
 Sinclair lineup up for the kick and easily juked Reign keeper Casey Murphy to score off a right-foot shot.

 Murphy otherwise had a strong opening half.
 The Thorns created three shots on-goal and Murphy saved two.
+She finished with eight saves overall.

 The Reign’s best opportunity to score was a tense series in the 27th minute.
 Midfielder Sofia Huerta sent a beautiful cross for Jasmyne Spencer to play at the mouth of the goal.
 The attempt was blocked and teammate Bethany Balcer’s rebound attempt was also stopped by Thorns keeper Britt Eckerstrom.